Loading

 • Equine Assisted Counselling or Life Coaching

-Equine Assisted Counselling (EAC) or Life Coaching is the experience of equine/human interaction in a safe environment of learning and self discovery while being supported by a registered professional counsellor and life coach.
+Equine Assisted Counselling (EAC) and Life Coaching is the experience of human–horse interaction in a natural, nature-based setting that fosters learning and self-discovery, guided by a registered professional counsellor and life coach.

-*note: EAC or EFW is a therapeutic experience and is not intended to initiate or replace professional diagnosis and or treatment.
+Note: EAC/EFW is a therapeutic experience and is not intended to replace or initiate professional diagnosis or treatment.

 • Youth Equine Assisted Counselling or Life Coaching